nesaulov/surrealist/README.md

 For detailed usage example (covering ROM 3.x and ROM 4.x) please see `spec/orms/rom/`.
 Under the hood ROM uses Sequel, and Sequel returns instances only on `.first`, `.last`, `.[]` and `.with_pk!`.
-And collections are returned for all other methods.
+Collections are returned for all other methods.
 ``` ruby
 container = ROM.container(:sql, ['sqlite::memory']) do |conf|
   conf.default.create_table(:users) do